akbarovskii/Sprites/README.md

 ### 🔒 Copyright
 © 2024–2026 **Akbarov Damir**.
 All rights reserved.

-This project and all its visual assets (3D models, textures, renders, and designs) were created using **Blender** and are for portfolio demonstration purposes only.
+This project and all its visual assets (voxel models, 2D/3D sprites, textures, and renders) were created using MagicaVoxel and are for portfolio demonstration purposes only.
 Unauthorized copying, modification, or commercial use of these materials without the author's express written permission is strictly prohibited.